-Although there are many pancreatic cancer risk factors, including family history, diabetes, obesity and smoking, there is evidence that this disparity is more related to social and access issues rather than biology.
+Although there are many pancreatic cancer risk factors, there is evidence that this disparity is more related to social and access issues rather than biology.

-Pancreatic cancer patients who participate in clinical research have better outcomes.
-Every treatment available today was approved through a clinical trial.
-The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.
+Pancreatic cancer patients who participate in clinical research have better outcomes, and every treatment available today was approved through a clinical trial.
+The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options.
 They give patients early access to leading-edge investigational treatments that can lead to progress in research, improved treatment options and better outcomes.
 Without increased enrollment, it is very challenging to approve new and better treatment options.

-The patient’s ethnic and racial background is also so important for clinical trials.
+When clinical trials lack racial and ethnic diversity, trial results may not apply to all types of patients.
 According to the Food and Drug Administration (FDA), increased diversity in clinical trials could help researchers find better ways to fight diseases that disproportionately impact certain populations.